Lecture Notes in Cosmology: Single scalar field slow-roll inflation

-Suppose that $\varphi_1$ and $\varphi_2$ are the value of the inflaton field for which the wavenumbers corresponding to the CMB multipole $\ell = 1$ and $\ell = 100$ exit the horizon.
+Suppose that $\varphi_1$ and $\varphi_2$ are the values of the inflaton field for which the wavenumbers corresponding to the CMB multipoles $\ell = 1$ and $\ell = 100$ exit the horizon.
 Since, as we are going to see in Chapter~\ref{Chap:CMBEvo}, $\ell \propto k$, then:

-The above formula then gives a bound between the variation of the inflaton field and $\epsilon$, based on the observable scales of the CMB.
-Such bound is known as \textbf{Lyth bound} \cite{Lyth:1996im}.
-See also \cite{DiMarco:2017ihz} for a recent perspective on the Lyth bound.